elasalle/Covid_R_L_estim/README.md

 Specific examples of ground truth are to be found in `data/Synthetic/Univariate`.

-They are resulting from `UO_MO` joint estimation strategy of reproduction number and outliers using different hyperparameters tuning more or less slope changes (`lambdaR`) and more or less outliers (`lambdaO`):
+They are resulting from `U-O` joint estimation strategy of reproduction number and outliers using different hyperparameters tuning more or less slope changes (`lambdaR`) and more or less outliers (`lambdaO`):

 * Config I:     more slope changes and less zero-values in outliers